Wigner negativity, random matrices and gravity: Preliminaries

 A direct link between positivity of the Wigner function and classicality is provided by the \emph{Gottesman-Knill theorem} \cite{gottesman1998heisenberg, Aaronson:2004xuh} -- any quantum circuit which involves initializing to a Wigner positive state, quantum operations with positive Wigner functions, and measurements defined by POVMs with positive Wigner functions can be efficiently simulated on a classical computer \cite{Mari_2012, Veitch_2012}.
 The essential idea is that any quantum circuit constructed out of Wigner positive elements reduces to classical stochastic (Markovian) evolution in terms of the Wigner function representation; this follows from equation \eqref{outcome}, where now all the Wigner functions are genuine probability distributions.
 As long as each of these Wigner probability distributions can be efficiently sampled,\footnote{Everywhere positive Wigner functions are severely constrained and have very few free parameters, so we expect that sampling from such distributions should be efficient.} then we can also efficiently sample the output probability distribution of the quantum circuit on a classical computer.
 Interestingly, one can generalize this argument to the case where circuit elements are not Wigner positive, and one finds that the more the Wigner negativity in the circuit, the less efficient the classical simulation \cite{Pashayan_2015, Wang_2019}.

 From the above discussion, it is natural to interpret the negativity of the Wigner function as a measure of the complexity of classical simulation.
 One way to make this more concrete is in terms of the resource theory of stabilizer computation.
-States with positive Wigner functions -- also called \emph{stabilizer states} -- are very highly constrained; for instance, any pure state with a positive Wigner function necessarily has a Gaussian wavefunction \cite{Gross_2006}.
-Similarly, Wigner positive unitaries -- also called \emph{Clifford unitaries} -- are very highly constrained, and can be characterized completely in terms of sympelctic affine transformations on the discrete phase space.
-So, it is clear that circuits which only involve Wigner positive elements only evolve within a very small subset of states in the Hilbert space.
-Thus, such circuit models cannot be universal.
+Pure states with positive Wigner functions -- also called \emph{stabilizer states} -- are very highly constrained; for instance, any pure state with a positive Wigner function necessarily has a Gaussian wavefunction \cite{Gross_2006}.
+A mixed state is called stabilizer if it can be written as a convex combination of pure stabilizer states. \emph{Clifford unitaries} constitute a special subgroup of the unitary group which map stabilizer states to stabilizer states.
+These are also very highly constrained, and can be characterized completely in terms of sympelctic affine transformations on the discrete phase space.
+So, it is clear that circuits which only involve stabilizer states and Clifford unitaries only evolve within a very small subset of states in the Hilbert space.
+More generally, one is also allowed to bring in ancillas initialized to stabilizer states, perform joint Clifford unitaries, make measurements on the ancilla in the computational basis, use classical conditioning etc.; all these operations constitute ``allowed'' operations in \emph{stabilizer protocols}.
+However, stabilizer circuits are \emph{not} universal -- one can think of them as a class of circuits that can be efficiently simulated classically.
 In order to achieve universal quantum computation, one needs an additional resource, sometimes referred to as ``magic'' \cite{Bravyi_2005}.
 A state is said to be \emph{magic} if it is not a stabilizer state.
-Much like entanglement plays the role of a resource in the theory of quantum communication with local quantum operations and classical communication being treated as ``cheap'', \emph{magic} plays the role of a resource in the theory of quantum computation, with \emph{stabilizer states and operations}, i.e., circuit elements with positive Wigner functions (such as stabilizer states, Clifford unitaries and measurements in the computational basis) being treated as cheap \cite{Veitch_2014}.
+Much like entanglement plays the role of a resource in the theory of quantum communication with local quantum operations and classical communication being treated as ``cheap'', \emph{magic} plays the role of a resource in the theory of quantum computation, with stabilizer states and operations being treated as cheap \cite{Veitch_2014}.